nanaijoel/ObjectDetection_SE_PR1/README.md

   git clone https://github.com/nanaijoel/ObjectDetection_SE_PR1.git
   ```

-- Alternatively you can download the project as a zip file from github and copy or move the project into your IDE
+- Alternatively you can download the project as a zip file from github and copy or move the project into your IDE.

 2. Install dependencies: